ALotOfData/data-512-a2/README.md

 ## How to run the notebook

-You will need a computer with access to the internet and access to a command line which has the required previledges to install open-source software.
+You will need a computer with access to the internet and access to a command line which has the required privileges to install open-source software.

+> The human.yml file was created on OSX and will not work on linux or windows.
+If you are not on OSX, install the dependencies manually.

 1. Install [conda or miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 2. [Replicate the conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using the human.yml file provided by running: `conda env create -f human.yml`
 3. Activate the environment with: `conda activate human`
 4. Using a terminal or cmd, navigate to the src folder.
 5. Lauch jupyter by running: `jupyter notebook`
-6. Select the hcds-a1-data-curation notebook.
+6. Select the hcds-a2-data-curation notebook.

 ## Observations